MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-combining-release-records-into-parent-child-groups.md

 7. In the release record form, click **OK** to close it.

-# How to Demote a Parent Release Record to a Child Release Record
+# Demote a parent release record to a child release record

 The Release Manager can demote a parent release record using the following procedure.
 If a parent release record contains child release records, all the child release records that it contains are unlinked from the parent and are no longer child release records.